 The primary reason is its perfect balance for the lost-wax process.
 When we pour molten bronze, it flows like thick honey, filling every crevice of the ceramic shell mold that was formed from the artist’s original wax.
 It then cools and solidifies in a controlled way, faithfully capturing even a fingerprint.
 This process has been used for thousands of years because it simply works better with bronze than with other metals for capturing fine art.

 Furthermore, bronze’s endurance is legendary.
-While iron rusts away and aluminum can corrode, bronze reacts with the atmosphere to form a stable skin called a patina.
+While iron rusts away and aluminum could corrode, bronze reacts with the atmosphere to form a stable skin called a patina.
 This patina, whether the classic green verdigris or a rich brown, is not a sign of decay.
-It is a protective layer that seals and preserves the metal underneath[6], which is why we have ancient bronze artifacts from China and Rome that are still intact today.
-This natural aging process is highly desired by collectors[7] because it adds a story that cannot be faked.
+It is a protective layer that seals and preserves the metal underneath, which is why we have ancient bronze artifacts from China and Rome that are still intact today.
+This natural aging process is highly desired by collectors because it adds a story that could not be faked.

 Finally, there is the matter of substantial worth.
 A bronze sculpture is not just a shape; it is hundreds of pounds of valuable copper and tin.
 As these metals become more scarce and expensive industrially, the intrinsic value of a bronze sculpture provides a solid financial foundation.
 When you combine this with the artistic value of a well-crafted piece, you have an asset that is both beautiful and sound.